 Medical professionals recognize that there are three possible aspects to an alcoholic relapse: emotional, mental, and physical.
 The emotional relapse involves the familiar compulsion to drink due to stress and emotional triggers.
 The mental relapse involves seriously thinking about drinking.
 Finally, physical relapse involves actually returning to alcohol use and dependence.

-To prevent a relapse, you should be aware of warning signs and create a relapse prevention plan.
-If you are prepared, you will be able to quickly identify when you are in a poor mental state and should ask for help.
-You will have a strong support network to rely on.
+To prevent a relapse, one should be aware of warning signs and create a relapse prevention plan.
+If one is prepared, they will be able to quickly identify when they are in a poor mental state and should ask for help.
+One will have a strong support network to rely on.

 What is a relapse prevention plan?

 A relapse prevention plan is a set of guidelines designed to help prevent relapses.
-A good relapse prevention plan will help you to recognize possible triggers and warning signs and prepare yourself for what to do if you experience triggers or cravings.
+A good relapse prevention plan will help to recognize possible triggers and warning signs and prepare for what to do if one experiences triggers or cravings.
 Begin by building a support network of family, friends, and groups.
-Know who to call if you get into trouble; and maintain an active, healthy lifestyle.
+Know who to call if one gets into trouble; and maintain an active, healthy lifestyle.